Loziba (Pty) Ltd: The Development Company

 - Most importantly, a conservation economy does not look at a core wildlife reserve in isolation but builds the entire economy as a collective, co-created, participatory economy.

-- ACT and Loziba CWC therefore look to the broader landscape to identify income opportunities for the community, as an economic driver, a risk mitigation strategy and a long term stabilizer for the benefit of the core reserve.
+- African Conservancies therefore look to the broader landscape to identify income opportunities for the community, as an economic driver, a risk mitigation strategy and a long term stabiliser for the benefit of the core reserve.

 - The more diverse and higher the average household income in communities adjacent to the reserve, the lower the risk to the core reserve itself.

-- ACT and Loziba CWC will co-create, design, facilitate and implement projects that build this conservation economy, sourcing funding and investment from a range of sources.
+- African Conservancies will co-create, design, facilitate and implement projects that build this conservation economy, sourcing funding and investment from a range of sources.

-- ACT’s CWC Africa unit draws fees as an implementing and facilitation agency, based on income flowing into the company, thereby contributing to the long term viability and sustainability of Loziba CWC and ACT.
+- African Conservancies draws fees as an implementing and facilitation agency, based on income flowing into the company, thereby contributing to the long term viability and sustainability of the Community Conservancies that the company develops

 The Maputaland-Pondoland-Albany Hotspot (MPA) is a biodiversity hotspot, a biogeographic region with significant levels of biodiversity.
 It is situated near the south-eastern coast of Africa, occupying an area between the Great Escarpment and the Indian Ocean covering parts of South Africa, Swaziland and Mozambique.
 Ecologically, the area is characterised by a broad range of habitats; forest covered dunes, river and wetland systems, lakes, shoreline, savannah grassland, mountains and mistbelts.
 It is home to the Southern White Rhino, brought back from extinction by Dr Ian Player, and his colleagues during the 1960’s during Operation Rhino; as well as elephant and the critically endangered Black Rhino.